-- a.
-The principal position for the security team members during the service or event is in the foyer in order to keep the north and south main entrances under observation. - b.
+a.
+The principal position for the security team members during the service or event is in the foyer in order to keep the main entrances under observation.
+[Identify other positions as appropriate to your building.]

+- b.
 Make periodic checks of the building perimeter and parking lot. - c.
 Watch for suspicious persons.
-See Section E. below. - d.
+See Section E. below.

+d.
 Minimize regular conversation with people attending the service or event to insure continued focus on security responsibilities.
-Stay off your cell phone. - e.
-Make periodic checks of restrooms, and building interior for persons who might pose a security risk. - f.
-Keep known sex offenders under observation. - g.
-Watch over the puskha (offering box).
+Stay off your cell phone.

+e.
+Make periodic checks of restrooms, and building interior for persons who might pose a security risk.

+f.
+Keep known sex offenders under observation.